shunliz/AWS-certificate/ec2.md

 To access your file system, you mount the file system on an Amazon EC2 Linux-based instance using the standard Linux mount command and the file system’s DNS name.
 Once you’ve mounted, you can work with the files and directories in your file system just like you would with a local file system.

 Amazon EFS uses the NFSv4.1 protocol.
 For a step-by-step example of how to access a file system from an Amazon EC2 instance, please see the[Amazon EFS Getting Started guide](http://docs.aws.amazon.com/efs/latest/ug/gs-mount-fs-on-ec2instance-and-test.html).

+**Q. How do I access my file system from outside my VPC?**

+Amazon EC2 instances within your VPC can access your file system directly, and Amazon EC2 Classic instances outside your VPC can mount a file system via [ClassicLink](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/vpc-classiclink.html).
+On-premises servers can mount your file systems via an [AWS Direct Connect](https://amazonaws-china.com/directconnect/) connection to your VPC.